scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 observation.
 While necessary, multiple systems for specifying time can add considerable complexity to software.
-In MONTE, time is encapsulated in the ``M.Epoch`` class, which supports time definition in the TDB, TT, TAI, GPS, UTC, and UT1.
+In MONTE, time is encapsulated in the ``M.Epoch`` class, which supports time definition in the TDB, TT, TAI, GPS, UTC, and UT1 systems.
 This class handles the problem of transforming times between different frames thereby allowing the user to specify times in the most convenient form for their application.